nodejs/node/README.md

 ## Current Project Team Members

-The Node.js project team comprises a group of core collaborators and a sub-group that forms the _Technical Steering Committee_ (TSC) which governs the project.
-For more information about the governance of the Node.js project, see [GOVERNANCE.md](./GOVERNANCE.md).
+For information about the governance of the Node.js project, see [GOVERNANCE.md](./GOVERNANCE.md).

 ### TSC (Technical Steering Committee)